bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 These tests are located in the :bokeh-tree:`tests` folder.
 See :ref:`devguide_testing_local_python` for information on how to run them.

-Information on contributing to Bokeh's Python code and models is available in :ref:`devguide_models`.
+General information on contributing to Bokeh's Python code and models is available in :ref:`devguide_models`.

 .. _devguide_writing_tests_python_unit: